 - Storms: A derecho, an inland hurricane, was one of the country’s most severe weather events in 2020 and started in Nebraska, causing damage across the Midwest.

 Home insurance coverage options in Nebraska

-Flood damage is not covered by homeowners insurance, so purchasing a separate flood insurance policy is beneficial.
-Most major insurance providers sell flood insurance, and it’s also available through the federal National Flood Insurance Program.
+- Flood insurance: Flood damage is not covered by homeowners insurance, so some people want to purchase a separate flood insurance.
+In Nebraska, the average cost of flood insurance is $704.11 per year.
+Most major insurance providers sell flood insurance, and it is also available through the federal National Flood Insurance Program.

 Frequently asked questions

 Is homeowners insurance required in Nebraska?